3 Options if You Don’t Qualify for a Low-Cost Debt Consolidation

 Learn about what influences your credit scores and try to take steps to increase your scores.
 If you have late payments or other derogatory marks, their impact may decrease over time, and this may partially be a waiting game.
 However, you could also try to make extra payments on revolving credit accounts, which could quickly lower your utilization rate and help your scores.

 Each credit card and personal loan application could lead to a hard inquiry on one of your credit reports.
 Multiple hard inquiries could hurt your credit scores and ability to qualify for a new account.
 Even one inquiry can have an impact on your scores, although it’s generally very small.

-3. Get expert help with a debt management plan
+3. Use a nonprofit debt management plan

 A third option is to work with a nonprofit credit counseling organization.
 If you sign up for a debt management plan (DMP), you’ll make just one monthly payment to the credit counseling organization, which will then pay your creditors on your behalf.
 Although your loans aren’t technically consolidated, you still get the benefit of only having to make one monthly payment.